marcellogalhardo/retained/README.md

 ### Advanced usage

-Retained includes support for Kotlin coroutines, `SavedStateHandle`, and more.

 #### Custom parameters from Jetpack's ViewModel

 When retaining an instance, you have access to a `RetainedEntry` which contains all parameters you might need.